Search

 Gold Laser Cory Tankmates

-When selecting tank mates for Corydoras gold laser Corys, it is essential to ensure they are not too aggressive.
+When selecting tank mates for Corydora gold laser Corys, it is essential to ensure they are not too aggressive.
 Good tank mates for green laser Cory include other Corydoras, tetras, cichlids, angelfish, and other similar fish.

 It is important to note that Corydoras gold lasers are not suited for tanks with larger cichlids or other aggressive fish, as they may be harassed and even eaten.